aravindanugonda/aicrew/README.md

 1. Enter your API keys in the sidebar if not already set as environment variables
 2. Select a search provider (or no search tool to use only the LLM's knowledge)
+3. Select a model provider (Gemini or OpenAI)
+4. The model name field updates automatically with a recommended default for the selected provider (you can override it)
-3. Enter a research topic
+5. Enter a research topic
-4. Optionally enter specific aspects to focus on
-5. Click "Start Research"
+6. Click "Start Research"
-6. View the detailed agent interactions and final research results
+7. View the research results

 ## Search Provider Options

 ### No Search Tool (LLM Knowledge Only)

-- Uses only the Gemini model's built-in knowledge
+- Uses only the selected model provider's built-in knowledge (Gemini or OpenAI)
 - Faster response times
 - Best for general knowledge topics or where up-to-date information isn't critical
-- No additional API keys required
+- No additional API keys required (except Gemini or OpenAI key)

 ### Google Search Integration